 History of Film traces film from its beginnings to contemporary movements in world cinema.
-This course will focus on milestones in the history of film from the end of the nineteenth century to the present, surveying international movements in narrative, documentary, and avant-garde filmmaking practices.
-Students will discuss and analyze each film viewed.
-Three hours of lecture.
+This course will focus on milestones in the history of film from the end of the nineteenth century to the present, surveying international s.
+3 cr.